PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Samaritan-Lift-and-Shift.md

 - finish the PBIRS Restoration below before enabling Nightly Autobilling because it relies on BillingSelection and Billing Exception reports
 - verify the Waystar upload/download tasks
 8. copy Image Deltas
+9. change MIRTH ports
+10. restart HL7 and all other interfaces

 **PBIRS Restoration**
 1. add a "near midnight" schedule